Bambu-Research-Group/RFID-Tag-Guide/README.md

 Gen 3 --> **Not tested**

 Gen 4 --> **Not tested**(The best option but pricey and hard to source in small chip formfactor)

+FUID --> **Works** "Fused UID" aka "write-once UID".
+Once a UID is written, it cannot be changed